Using recyclable material in the garden is our favorite and smart way to garden, my friend.

-If you are not sure about recycling and what you can or can't be recycled this article will give you enough information to help you get started and give you ideas how you can recycle and reuse material to grow your own food.
+If you are unsure about recycling and what you can or can't be recycled, this article will give you enough information to help you get started and give you ideas on how to recycle and reuse material to grow your food.

-To start growing your garden all you need are everyday items you have around the house and seeds.
-Some them are items your kids are going to find very interesting and will entice them to be more active in this DIY.
+To start growing your garden, all you need are everyday items you have around the house and seeds.
+Some of them are items your kids will find very interesting and will entice them to be more active in this DIY.

 - eggshells or empty TP tubes